DimaSheiko/apep-docs/docs/framework/conditions/states.md

 > ## state.purge

--   This condition checks if the specified target's debuff can be dispelled using the specified spell.
+-   This condition checks if a debuff on the specified target can be dispelled by the specified spell.

 #### Parameters

--   `UNIT`: The unit to check for dispellable debuffs.
+-   `UNIT`: The target unit to check for dispellable debuffs.
--   `spell`: The spell id or name used to determine if the debuff can be dispelled.
+-   `SPELL`: The name or ID of the dispelling spell (e.g., Purify, Cleanse Spirit).

 #### Returns `BOOL`

--   `true` if the unit's debuff can be dispelled using the specified spell, `false` otherwise.
+-   `true` if a debuff on the target unit can be dispelled by the specified spell, `false` otherwise.

 #### _Example:_

 === "DSL"

     ```lua
-    {ACTION, "UNIT.state(Fear).purge", UNIT},
+    {ACTION, "UNIT.state.purge(Purify)", UNIT},
     ```

 === "Lua Code"

     ```lua
-    _A.DSL:Get("state.purge")("UNIT", "Fear")
+    _A.DSL:Get("state.purge")("UNIT", "Purify")
     ```

 === "Lua Mode"

     ```lua
-    UNIT:StatePurge("Fear")
+    UNIT:StatePurge("Purify")
     ```